What We're Up To in 2020

-Valley Protein is expanding their chicken rendering facility in Dorchester County.
-Currently there is a request to MDE from Valley Protein that would include increasing the withdrawal of groundwater from the underlying aquifers and the discharge of wastewater to the already impaired Transquaking River.
+Valley Proteins is expanding their chicken rendering facility in Dorchester County.
+MDE has issued a permit to Valley Protein that includes increasing the withdrawal of groundwater from the underlying aquifers and the discharge of wastewater to the already impaired Transquaking River.
 DCPG volunteers have spent hundreds of hours gathering information, sifting through legal documents and permits to better understand the issue.
 The withdrawal permit has been approved by MDE.

 Blackwater National Wildlife Refuge Comprehensive Conservation Plan (CCP).